 Increased depth of knowledge is not sufficient in itself; therefore, the master of science in nursing program focuses on promoting application of knowledge, generating knowledge and initiating change in health care systems and delivery.
 Application and generation of knowledge is best accomplished through a focus on special rather than general areas.
 This is not to say application and generation of knowledge cannot be made in relation to general populations; rather, the focus on application and generation of knowledge in specialties and functional areas within those specialties heightens the nurses' abilities to provide quality care.
 Synthesis of principles, facts, theories and therapies requires a grasp of nursing as an interactive process focusing on the full spectrum of health, which ranges from wellness to acute illness and death.
 Inherent in this process is the recognition that perceptions influence both the client/patient and the nurse.
 This synthesis involves both clinical and functional components in order to meet society's current and future needs.
 Synthesis further is enhanced by the inclusion of sciences and the humanities that contribute to the development and betterment of nursing science.

-As graduate students, nurses are expected to assume direction of their program, within stated parameters, and determine their level of contribution to the identification, use and evaluation of nursing therapies.
-Students who assume a major leadership role in identification and evaluation do so through longevous exposure to decision-making opportunities.
+As graduate students, nurses are expected to assume sure to decision-making opportunities.
 As mentors, faculty facilitate the growth of students in their decision-making capabilities and in their role as collaborators in health care.
 Students function in collegial roles with their peers in nursing as well as in other health care professions.
+Finally, the faculty believes that improving quantity and quality of health care in West Texas cannot be static in nature; thus, both faculty and students are continuously engaged in promoting orderly improvement and adaptation.

+As graduate students, nurses are expected to assume direction of their program, within stated parameters, and determine their level of contribution to the identification, use and evaluation of nursing therapies.
+Students who assume a major leadership role in identification and evaluation do so through longevous expo-